-“We believe that teachers and technology are interconnected,” Hewlett said.
-“We do not believe that there is a tendency for self-learning that will replace teachers.”
+“We believe teachers and technology are intertwined,” Hewlett said.
+"We do not believe there is a self-learning trend that will replace teachers."

 But at this unusual time, marketing materials position products as a home-schooling solution during the coronavirus epidemic.

-“In light of the current situation with COVID-19, with millions of children across the country doing their schoolwork from home, the global language and literacy company Rosetta Stone is doing everything it can to help homeworking parents get some relief ", - said a company representative.
+“In light of the current COVID-19 situation, with millions of children across the country doing their school work from home, global language and literacy education company Rosetta Stone is doing everything it can to help parents who work from home get some relief. ", - said a company representative.

 Language education experts praised companies for providing free resources without any conditions.
 But they are concerned that a growing reliance on software instead of real teachers may not provide students with all the tools to read, write and understand a new language.

-“The way you can use language in a limited computing environment is one thing,” said Howie Berman, head of the American Council for Teaching Foreign Languages.
-“But once you get out of this environment, can you really use the language in real conditions?”
+"How you can use a language in a limited computing environment is one thing," said Howie Berman, head of the American Council for the Teaching of Foreign Languages.
+"But once you get out of this environment, can you really use the language in real life?"

 Academic researchers also supported the companies, but said their programs were not a common solution.
 The software may not always be adapted for students with disabilities or those with limited Internet access.

-“It's important to understand that these resources are not a substitute for quality learning, and that not all tools are designed for all types of students,” said Cara Dawson, a professor of educational technology at the University of Florida.
+“It's important to understand that these resources are not a substitute for quality teaching, and that not all tools are for all types of learners,” said Cara Dawson, professor of educational technology at the University of Florida.

 How well do language learning apps work?

-Initially, most language learning programs focused on the consumer market — average adults who wanted to learn a new language in their free time, on their home computer, or in recent years in mobile applications.
+In the beginning, most language learning programs were geared towards the consumer market - the average adult looking to learn a new language in their spare time, on the home computer, or in recent years on mobile apps.

 Rosetta Stone, which began operations in 1992, was still selling boxes with its famous yellow CDs to consumers in the early 2010s.
 Now, like other companies, she switched to subscription-based services with speech recognition.
 In the latest Rosetta Stone iPhone app, users can point to the object on their phone, which the application will then translate into the language that the user is learning.
 The company also proposed connecting paid subscribers to free virtual tutors for virtual sessions until the end of June.